twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 Exception calling "Invoke" with "1" argument(s): "Element 'Objs' with namespace name 'http://schemas.microsoft.com/powershell/2004/04' was not found.
 Line 3, position 2."
 ```

-This error occured if I made a mistake in my configuration file changes, but it can also be:
+This error occurred if I made a mistake in my configuration file changes, but it can also be:
 https://sitecore.stackexchange.com/questions/19525/exception-calling-invoke-with-1-argumentselement-objs-with-namespace-n

 ## Working with the PowerShell SPE module